nickyiliwang0000/h/programming-fundamentals/objects.md

 -
  -->
 # Objects
-We learned [in a previous lesson](https://github.com/HackerYou/bootcamp-notes/blob/master/programming-fundamentals/intro-to-programming.md#data-types) that the data (i.e. primitive) types of JavaScript values are:
+We learned [in a previous lesson](https://github.com/HackerYou/bootcamp-notes/blob/master/programming-fundamentals/intro-to-programming.md#data-types) that the data types of JavaScript values are:

 Data type | Description | Example
 ---|---|---